simeononsecurity/simeononsecurity.ch/content/articles/fortinet-vs-cisco-network-security-comparison/index.en.md

 - **Large Enterprise (10,000+ users):** Cisco (proven at scale, comprehensive ecosystem)
 - **Service Providers/MSPs:** Fortinet (better multi-tenancy and margins)

 **Key Takeaway:** Don't choose based on brand alone.
 Map your technical requirements, budget constraints, and existing infrastructure to the decision framework above.
-Many organizations successfully deploy hybrid architectures, leveraging Cisco where its strengths matter most and Fortinet where cost efficiency is paramount.
+Many organizations successfully deploy hybrid architectures, using Cisco where its strengths matter most and Fortinet where cost efficiency is paramount.

 ______